 If you are denied coverage for bariatric surgery, you are allowed at least one appeal.
 Use your right and send off a letter immediately.

-Explain why you feel they should cover the procedure under your health care policy.
+Explain why they should cover the procedure under your health care policy.

-You should also request a fully detailed reason as to why coverage was denied.
-This process can also work if you feel the level of coverage was inadequate.
+You should also request a fully detailed reason for denying coverage.
+This process can also work if you feel the level of coverage is inadequate.

-Request a copy of the policy statement verbatim from their benefits book that explains why your coverage was either limited or denied.
+Please request a copy of the policy statement from their benefits book explaining why your coverage was limited or denied.

 When you send the letter, include a copy of the denial notice and a copy of your doctor’s letter of medical intent in the same envelope.